awslabs/aws-rails-provisioner/README.md

 ### Build and Deploy

 Once `aws-rails-provisioner.yml` is defined, run the build command.
-This will boostrap AWS CDK stacks and define all required AWS resources and connections.
+This will boostrap AWS CDK stacks and define all required AWS resources and connections in CDK code.

 ```
 aws-rails-provisioner build